Information for suppliers

 Help and advice

 If you are using a powered mobility scooter or buggy for the first time, or if it is a while since you have driven on the road, it is advisable to get some training.
-For details, contact your local Disabled Living Centre, Mobility Centre or your local authority's Road Safety Unit, or contact the Department of Transport
+For details, contact your local Mobility Centre or your local authority's Road Safety Unit, or contact the Department for Transport

 Always go to an approved supplier.
 Please contact BHTA for advice if you are in doubt about a supplier.